DavideMangano/ANN_Challenge_1/README.md

-#Challenge done in the Artificial Neural Network course at Politecnico di Milano
+# Challenge done in the Artificial Neural Network course at Politecnico di Milano

-A classification task on Leaf Dataset, solved using the Ensemble Model DefModel.py
+A classification task on Leaf Dataset, solved using the Ensemble Model [DefModel.py]().

-#For additional information, see the [Report](https://github.com/DavideMangano/ANN_Challenge_1/blob/main/Report.pdf)
+# For additional information, see the [Report](https://github.com/DavideMangano/ANN_Challenge_1/blob/main/Report.pdf).

 #Final score: 5/5